 This course is designed to provide an overview of the role of physical activity in cancer control.
 Evidence for the effectiveness of physical activity in coping with treatments, recovery after treatments, and survivorship will be examined.
 The objectives of the course are to: (1) obtain a basic understanding of cancer including its epidemiology, treatments, and side effects, (2) gain a comprehensive understanding about the role of exercise for cancer survivors during and after treatment, and (3) identify the key outcomes and determinants of physical activity.
 A multidisciplinary perspective will be taken drawing from kinesiology, oncology, epidemiology, psychology, rehabilitation medicine, and health promotion.
 Each lecture will present an overview of a selected topic within the field of exercise oncology.
-Emphasis within the module is, however, on self-directed reading and learning.
-Course emphasis will be placed on student participation, critiques, presentations, and a final grant proposal.
+Course emphasis will be placed on reading, student participation, critiques, presentations, and a final grant proposal.